Sea Star Festival - Credit: Sea Star Photo Team

 Credit: Sea Star Photo Team

 Otherwise, there is plenty of other accommodation (hotels, hostels, apartments and more) in Umag.
-See our Accommodation in Umag page for details.
+Book using the search map/box below, or see our Accommodation in Umag page for details.

 Getting to Umag and Sea Star Festival